 Religion begins in such personal reactions and responses to the world, not in attempts to explain its physical structure.
 Religion, in short, seeks axiological explanation, and it is grounded in existential self-understanding.
 Modern materialism does not accept the possibility of axiological explanation - all explanations must be non-purposive, just in terms of general and impersonal laws.
-Modern materialism sees existential self-understanding as mere subjective Narcissism, and insists that all true understanding must lie in a dispassionate experimental publicly verifiable attitude to the world.
+Modern materialism sees existential self-understanding must lie in a dispassionate experimental publicly verifiable attitude to the world.
 It is not surprising, then, that materialists systematically misunderstand religion.
 They do not even see what it is about.